Falklian/Falklian/README.md

 - 👋 Hi, I’m @Falklian
 - 👀 I’m interested in self-hosted applications, development of just about any kind.
-I'm mainly a JavaScript/Node/PHP developer and prefer backend development
+I'm mainly a JavaScript/Node/PHP developer and prefer backend development.
+Getting slightly less mediocre with Golang
-- 🌱 I’m currently learning how to use ECS on AWS
+- 🌱 I’m currently brushing up on TypeScript
 - 💞️ I’m looking to collaborate on whatever I can be helpful with
 - 📫 How to reach me: through GitHub